 We support two large community gardens in town, that provide over ninety growing plots to gardeners, and are proud to assist Judy’s Pantry, a year-round food pantry, helping residents with limited income, to access healthy foods.
-Nancy Miles created and runs the pantry; contact her for more information or to donate food or other assistance.
+Nancy Miles created the pantry, which is now run by many dedicated volunteers, headed up by Beth Owens.
+Email Beth for more information or to donate food or other assistance.

 Judy’s Pantry – A Community Feeding Itself